 - 1 cup milk

-- Preheat oven to 375 degrees and prepare a casserole dish with butter (one large or two small dishes).
+- Preheat oven to 375 degrees F and butter a 9x13 baking dish.
 Set aside.

 - Cook pasta in salted water according to directions.

-- Stir in the mushrooms, then allow to sit untouched until most of the liquid has evaporated (approximately 5 minutes).
+- Add the mushrooms, stir with the other veggies, then allow to cook until most of the liquid has evaporated, stirring only occasionally (about 10 minutes).

-- Add the flour, stir to coat, and gradually add the milk and broth.
-Heat over medium-high heat until thickened.
-Season with salt and pepper.
+- Add the flour (1/4 cup), stir to coat, and gradually add the milk (1 cup) and broth (1 cup).
+Heat over medium-high heat until thickened, stirring frequently.
+Season with salt and pepper to taste.

-- In a small bowl, melt remaining tablespoon butter.
-Mix with breadcrumbs.
+- Meanwhile, in a small bowl, melt remaining tablespoon of butter.
+Mix with breadcrumbs (1/2 cup).

-- Bake for 20 minutes, or until browned and bubbly.
+- Bake for about 20 minutes, or until browned and bubbly.